Love and War in the Apennines

 Love and War in the Apennines is a 1971 Second World War memoir (with some changes of names and people and places, and some composite characters) by Eric Newby.
 In the United States the title was changed to When the Snow Comes, They Will Take You Away.
 It was dramatised as the 2001 film In Love and War starring Callum Blue and Barbora Bobuľová.

 Overview

 After the Armistice between Italy and Allied armed forces in 1943, the author left the prisoner-of-war camp in which he had been held for a year, PG 49 at Fontanellato, and evaded the Germans by going to ground high in the mountains and forests south of the Po River.
 In enforced isolation, he was sheltered and protected by an informal and highly courageous network of Italian peasants.
 Newby writes a powerful account of these idiosyncratic and selfless people and also of their bleak and very basic lifestyle.
-He undergoes a series of bizarre, funny and often dangerous incidents, and in the process meets Wanda, a local girl who later becomes his wife.
+He undergoes a series of bizarre, funny and often dangerous incidents, and in the process meets Wanda, a local Slovene girl who later becomes his wife.